Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltskyModdingGuide.md

 description: Ultimate Skyrim - Modding Guide
 parent: Ultimate Skyrim
 ---

-NONE OF THESE PATCHES WILL WORK FOR WILDLANDER.
-Dont waste your time !!!
+{: .warning }

-## Modding Guides
+> NONE OF THESE PATCHES WILL WORK FOR WILDLANDER.
+Don't waste your time !!!

-### Important Terms
+## Important Terms

 1. mod organizer      - The tool which makes everything work - Installed as part of the Wabbajack installation in <Ultsky install directory>\Content\Mod Organizer.exe
 2. Reqtificator       - The requiem patcher - Makes 3rd party mods compatible with the Ultsky install.
 If you are going to do any modding at all this must be setup first.
 Instructions for how to do this are [here](https://wiki.wildlandermod.com/16OtherResources/UltSkyFAQ/##reqtificator-questions)